wafy80/PyRepo/README.md

    ```

 3. **Configure your roots**
-   Edit `pyrepo.ini` to set your root directories and desired port.
+   Rename `pyrepo_sample.ini` to `pyrepo.ini` ad edit it to set your root directories and desired port.

 4. **Run the server**
    ```bash